BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/isengard.md

 - **Bloodoath** `PASSIVE`

-Friendly Dunland models within 6" of the Oathmaker gain the [Fearless] special rule.
+Friendly Dunland models within 6" of the Wild Man Oathmaker count as having the [Fearless] special rule.

 - **"We will die for Saruman"** `PASSIVE`

-Whilst Saruman is alive on the battlefield, the Oathmaker and friendly Dunland models must re-roll To Wounds rolls of a natural 1 when making strikes.
+Whilst Saruman is alive and on the battlefield, the Wild Man Oathmaker and friendly Dunland models must re-roll To Wound Rolls of a natural 1 when making Strikes.

 </div>